-An attorney or self-represented party whose address or telephone number changes must immediately mail or deliver notification of such change to the trial court administrator and all other parties.
+An attorney or self-represented party whose court contact information changes must immediately provide notice of that change to the trial court administrator and all other parties.

 (15) Application to Court Forms

 Forms created by the Oregon Judicial Department are not required to comply with the provisions of UTCR 2.010(4) or (8) where the Oregon Judicial Department determines variation from those provisions will promote administrative convenience for courts or parties.
 Such forms and exact copies of such forms may be used and submitted to courts without challenge under UTCR 2.010(4) or (8).